• Skip to primary navigation

 Tickets to the Polar Express in Portland, Maine

 Tickets for the Polar Express Train Ride go on sale every September, usually right after Labor Day, and sell out quickly.
-These holiday rides begin right around Thanksgiving and go through to the day before Christmas Eve — or at least they did in 2022.
-We’ll update the dates once the 2023 rides are announced.
+These holiday rides begin right around Thanksgiving and go through to the day before Christmas Eve.

 Ticket prices